AtlasSystems/SymphonyImportAddon/Readme.md

 # Symphony Web Service Server Addon

+## Versions
+**1.0 -** Initial release

+**1.1.0 -** *Enhancement:* Added ability to specify multiple fields in the Lookup Source Field.
+Used in the cases where the symphony call number contains both the callnumber and the location (ex: "82045 Box 1").

 This addon imports ILS data from a Symphony Web Service for transactions that are in the specified data import queue.
 The transaction will be routed to one of 2 queues, depending on the success of the data import.

 > *Note:* The Symphony Web Service is a custom CGI Script written by Stanford.